- 11th Jan 2021

 The primary aim of the Award is to support emerging global health researchers to carry out innovative research to improve the measurement and knowledge about burden of disease in populations.
 It is expected that both the University of Melbourne and the University of Washington will each make one award annually, commencing in 2021.

 This year, the winner of the University of Melbourne Murray-Lopez Award will receive AUD$6,654.00 to support their research.
 Applications are encouraged that address any aspect of burden of disease measurement including analytical methods, disease, injury and risk factor models, data generation and assessment, prevalence and incidence of disease and injury, and valuation of health states.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 Nominations must be submitted on behalf of the nominee.
 Self-nominations will not be reviewed.
 Nominees may be affiliated with any university or research organisation.
 The Murray-Lopez Award is open to individuals who meet the following criteria:

-- An early‐career professional (defined as no more than five years’ post terminal degree).
+- An early‐career professional (defined as no more than five years post terminal degree and may include students pursuing a terminal degree).

 - Demonstrable evidence that the nominee can carry out GBD research1 of the highest scientific quality, focused on either: